sensurusirupus/thetaEdgeX/README.md

 <!-- GETTING STARTED -->

-Certainly!
-Below is the complete `README` template for your project, customized with the necessary information:

 ## Getting Started

 This section will guide you through setting up ThetaEdgeX locally.
 Follow these simple steps to get a local copy up and running.